PrestaShopCorp/docs.cloud.prestashop.com/docs/src/8-apis/README.md

 ## Getting an Access Token

 To query the PrestaShop Integration Framework APIs, you first need to receive a JWT from the Authorization Server.
+This JWT is issued following the [OAuth2 Standard Protocol](https://oauth.net/2/).

 1. Get in touch with PrestaShop Solution Engineers (partners-soleng@prestashop.com) to get your client credentials.